-In 1377 an Italian potter created a flat-bottomed ceramic dish called a cassole.
-It was made specifically to withstand the fiery heat of baker's ovens and was the perfect vessel for the local dish of goose (and/or duck), vegetables and beans—flat, mealy fava beans which nourished the populace during the Hundred Years War.
+In 1377, an Italian potter created a flat-bottomed ceramic dish called a cassole.
+It was made specifically to withstand the fiery heat of baker's ovens and was the perfect vessel for the local dish of goose (and/or duck), vegetables and beans—flat, mealy fava beans that nourished the populace during the Hundred Years War.

 But there are those who disagree, specifically the populace of Carcassonne who insist that the only true cassoulet contain mutton (and partridges in season), and Toulouse, for whom the only true cassoulet includes poached goose and Toulouse sausage.

 Cassoulet, it is not a recipe in France.
 It is a way to argue between villages.— Ariane Daguin, founder of gourmet meat purveyor D'Artagnan